UltraMessaging/um_perf/README.md

 batches, which can introduce milliseconds of latency.
 For this reason, most low-latency applications flush every message.
-However, as the throughput requirement rises, there will come a point where it is not possible to achieve the desired message rate without batching.
+However, as the throughput requirement rises, it might not be possible to achieve the desired message rate without batching.

 Informatica recommends using an algorithm that we call "intelligent batching"